 As a lawyer, I lived for my vacations.
 Getting away from the office and out into the world made it possible to work the hours I did.
 In time, I recognized that practicing law wasn’t for me.
 So I quit without a clue what I’d do next.
 Not long after, Chasing the Unknown was born and I set out to travel.
-That was 2013 and I’m still out here, refusing to return to a conventional life.
+That was 2013 and I still refuse to return to a conventional life.
 My style of travel continues to evolve based on where I am and what I wish to experience in that location.
-Sometimes I stay put for a month or two and take day or weekend trips; sometimes I hop in a car and spend a month driving around and camping.
-Sometimes I sling my backpack over my shoulders and let the wind take me.
+Sometimes I stay put for a while and take day or weekend trips; sometimes I hop in a car and spend a month driving around and camping.
+Even when I claim to be sitting still, I’m not.
 I don’t do large group tours but I will hire a guide for a day or take a guided tour of a specific location.
 I’m all for independent travel but sometimes having a guide can make a world of difference.

 I believe that experiencing cultures, lands, and ways of life different to our own opens our eyes, minds, and hearts.
 Travel connects us to other people and teaches us about ourselves and those we encounter.
 If done properly, it can have the same positive effects on those we meet along the way.
 It can help us understand our planet and the role we play within it.
 Getting out of our comfort zones and into the world can inspire us, energize us, and send us home with new perspectives, ideas, and dreams.